DDTBOX/tutorials/DDTBox Documentation.md

 DDTBox can also perform MVPA on epoched component activations derived from Independent Components Analysis (ICA).
 ICA is used for blind separation of multiple sources which contribute to potentials observed at the scalp.
-In some cases several distinct components can be identified that contribute to a single observed effect in the EEG data (e.g. [Onton, Delorme & Makeig, 2005](http://www.sciencedirect.com/science/article/pii/S1053811905002673)).
+In some cases multiple distinct components can be identified that contribute to an experimental effect in the EEG data (e.g. [Onton, Delorme & Makeig, 2005](http://www.sciencedirect.com/science/article/pii/S1053811905002673)).
 A tutorial on performing ICA in EEGLab can be found [here](http://sccn.ucsd.edu/wiki/Chapter_09:_Decomposing_Data_Using_ICA).

 ###Other types of data (Advanced)